DevExpress-Examples/how-to-sort-stacked-bars-by-total-values-using-qualitativescalecomparer-t585190/Readme.md

 ### Sort Stacked Bars by Totals

 Handle the [ChartControl.BoundDataChanged](https://docs.devexpress.com/WindowsForms/DevExpress.XtraCharts.ChartControl.BoundDataChanged) event.
-This event fired after the chart is bound to the data source and generates series points.
-In the event handler you can calculate totals and other aggregations based on the loaded chart data.
+This event fires after the chart is bound to the data source and generates series points.
+In the event handler, you can calculate totals and other aggregations based on the loaded chart data.

 In the event handler, do the following: